Vonng/pigsty/docs/c-service.md

   selector: "[]"            # select all instance as primary service candidate
 ```

+The highly available component Patroni on the primary repository returns 200 against the Primary health check and is used to ensure that the cluster does not have more than one instance of the primary repository.

+When the cluster fails over, the health check is true for the new primary and false for the old one, so traffic is migrated to the new primary.
+The business side will notice a Primary service unavailability time of about 30 seconds.

-## Replica Service
+### Replica Service

 The Replica service serves **online production read-only access**, which maps the cluster's port 5434, to the **slave connection pool (default 6432)** port.

 The Replica service selects **all** instances in the cluster as its members, but only those with a true health check `/read-only` can actually take on traffic, and that health check returns success for all instances (including the master) that can take on read-only traffic.
 So any member of the cluster can carry read-only traffic.

 But by default, only slave libraries carry read-only requests.
-The Replica service defines `selector_backup`, a selector that adds the cluster's master library to the Replica service as a **backup instance**.
-The master will start taking read-only traffic** only when all other instances in the Replica service, i.e. **all slaves, are down.
+The Replica service defines `selector_backup`, a selector that adds the cluster's master library to the Replica service as a **backup instance**. **The master will start taking read-only traffic** only when all other instances in the Replica service, i.e. **all slaves, are down.**

+Another role that acts as a **backup instance** is the `offline` role.
+Offline instances are typically dedicated to OLAP/ETL/personal interactive queries and are not suitable for mixing with online queries, so `offline` is only used to take on read-only traffic when all the `replica`s in the cluster are down.

 ```yaml
 # replica service will route {ip|name}:5434 to replica pgbouncer (5434->6432 ro)